cubingusa/compscript/docs/scripts.md

-# NatsScript
+# CompScript

-NatsScript is a custom language that allows running various commands and queries over a competition's WCIF data.
+CompScript is a custom language that allows running various commands and queries over a competition's WCIF data.
 It is likely that there are bugs or improvements that can be made.
 Please file issues on [GitHub](https://github.com/timreyn/natshelper) and I'm happy to take a look.

 ## Intro

-The NatsScript interpreter can be found at (for example) <http://localhost:3030/CubingUSANationals2023/script>.
-You may enter one or more NatsScript commands into the box and hit "Submit".
+The CompScript interpreter can be found at (for example) <http://localhost:3030/CubingUSANationals2023>.
+You may enter one or more CompScript commands into the box and hit "Submit".

 A sample command is
 ```